Exclusive: Former Muscogee County Superior Court employee, and others under federal indictment accused of stealing public funds

 That money came from fines collected for felony and misdemeanor criminal offenses, forfeitures resulting from criminal activities, and certain monies received from condemnation accounts.

-Willie Demps, who worked for the Clerk’s Office for nearly 30 years, was indicted on Aug.
+Willie Demps, who worked for the Clerk’s Office for nearly 30 years as the appointed Chief Deputy Clerk, was indicted on Aug.
 12 by a Grand Jury in the Middle District of Georgia.
 Also indicted were Curtis Porch, Dereen Porch, Terry McBride, Rosalee Bassi, Lamarcus Palmer, George Cook and Samuel Cole.

 All eight of them are charged with conspiracy to commit bank fraud.
 Demps, Cole, McBride, Palmer, and Curtis Porch are charged with 36 counts of wire fraud.
 Demps, Curtis Porch, McBride, and Cole are charged with 33 counts of transportation of stolen goods or money.
 Cole faces an additional charge of false statements based on what he told the FBI.